-Application Deadline: June 1, 2013
+Application Deadline: December 15, 2013

 The 2013 “Share the Experience” photo contest showcases our nation’s public lands, including national parks, wildlife refuges, forests and recreation areas - and draws entries from all across the United States.
 The winning photograph will appear on the 2015 America the Beautiful pass for entrance to 2,000 federal recreation sites, including national parks, national wildlife refuges, and national forests.
 All entries have the chance to be featured on the Interior Department’s popular Twitter, Instagram and Facebook accounts.
 Prizes include a $15,000 cash prize, a Columbia backpack, a pass to the national parks and other federal lands, and other items for the grand prize winner.
 Second and third place winners, as well as 7 Honorable Mention winners, will also receive prizes.